Art in Philadelphia and Surrounding Communities

 The Barnes Foundation

 The Barnes in Merion is Temporarily Closed.
-The Barnes Galleries and Arboretum are temporarily closed in preparation for the
+The Barnes Galleries and Arboretum are temporarily closed in preparation for therelocation of the art collection to the new Philadelphia campus.
+The Barnes in

 Philadelphia will open in Spring 2012.
 Tickets will go on sale in February 2012 to